splunk/public-o11y-docs/infrastructure/monitor/aws-infra-import.rst

 During import, Infrastructure Monitoring gives the metrics special names so you can identify them as coming from AWS:

 - AWS metadata becomes dimensions and custom properties.
-- AWS tags are key-value pairs, so Infrastructure Monitoring converts them to custom properties.
+- AWS tags are key-value pairs, so Infrastructure Monitoring converts them into custom properties.

 To learn more, see :ref:`aws-oc-metrics`, or refer to the AWS documentation site.

 .. _aws-namespaces:

-AWS namespaces
+Namespaces in Splunk Observability Cloud
 --------------------------------------------------------------------------------

 Splunk Observability Cloud imports metadata using the dimension ``namespace``.
 For most AWS services, the namespace name has the form ``"AWS/<NAME_OF_SERVICE>"``, such as "AWS/EC2" or "AWS/ELB".
 To select a metric time series (MTS) for an AWS metric when the metric has the same name for more than one service, such as ``CPUUtilization``, use the ``namespace`` dimension as a filter.